josefadamcik/josefadamcik.cz/_posts/2022-05-18-starforged-valentin-session-3.md

 She nodded.
 "You forgot something."

-I took a platinum ingot from my pocket and threw it on the table.
+I took a small platinum ingot from my pocket and threw it on the table.

-"Another one after the job".
+"Another one after the job."

 <aside>[Secure an advantage, +heart +3 (Glowcat): strong hit 8 vs 2 | 3]
 +2 momentum (already full)